Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Many-body systems in FQT and gravitational constant

 The next question is how to estimate the width of the total dS momentum distribution for a macroscopic body.
 For solving this problem one has to change variables from individual dS momenta of subsystems to total and relative dS momenta.
 Now the total dS momentum and relative dS momenta will have their own momentum distributions which are subject to a restriction similar to that given by Eq. (\ref{70}).
 If we assume that all the variables share this restriction equally then the width of the total momentum distribution also will be a quantity not exceeding $lnp/(Nlnw)$.
 Suppose that $m=N_1m_0$ where $m_0$ is the nucleon mass.
 The value of $N_1$ should be such that our subsystem still can be described by semiclassical approximation.
 Then the estimation of $\delta$ is

+Let $\mu_0$ be the dS nucleon mass and $M$ now means the dS mass of the macroscopic body.
+Then this expression can be written as

 Suppose that $N_1$ can be taken to be the same for all macroscopic bodies.
-For example, it is reasonable to expect that when $N_1$ is of order of $10^3$, the subsystems still can be described by semiclassical approximation but probably this is the case even for smaller values of $N_1$.
+For example, it is reasonable to expect that when $N_1$ is of the order of $10^3$, the subsystems still can be described by semiclassical approximation but probably this is the case even for smaller values of $N_1$.

-In summary, although calculation of the width of the total dS momentum distribution for a macroscopic body is a very difficult problem, GFQT gives a reasonable qualitative explanation why this quantity is inversely proportional to the mass of the body.
+In summary, although calculation of the width of the total dS momentum distribution for a macroscopic body is a very difficult problem, FQT gives a reasonable qualitative explanation why this quantity is inversely proportional to the mass of the body.
 With the estimation (\ref{estimation}), the result given by Eq. (\ref{preNewton2}) can be written in the form (\ref{Newton}) where

-In Chaps. \ref{Ch1} and \ref{Ch4} we argued that in theories based on dS invariance and/or Galois fields, neither the gravitational nor cosmological constant can be fundamental.
+In Chaps. \ref{Ch1} and \ref{Ch4} we argued that in theories based on dS invariance neither the gravitational nor cosmological constant can be fundamental.
 In particular, in units $\hbar/2=c=1$, the dimension of $G$ is $length^2$ and its numerical value is $l_P^2$ where $l_P$ is the Planck length ($l_P\approx 10^{-35}m$).
-Eq. (\ref{G}) is an additional indication that this is the case since $G$ depends on $R$ (or the cosmological constant) and there is no reason to think that it does not change with time.
-One might think that since $G\Lambda$ is dimensionless in units $\hbar/2=c=1$, it is possible that only this combination is fundamental.
-Let $\mu=2Rm_0$ be the dS nucleon mass and $\Lambda=3/R^2$ be the cosmological constant.
+Equation (\ref{G}) is an additional indication that this is the case since $G$ depends on $R$ and there is no reason to think that it does not change with time.
+As noted in Sec. \ref{antigravity}, in our approach $\Lambda=3/R^2$ is only a formal parameter which has nothing to do with the curvature of dS space.
+However, since $G_{dS}=G\Lambda$ is dimensionless in units $\hbar/2=c=1$, this quantity can be treated as the gravitational constant in dS theory.
+Let $\mu=2Rm_0$ be the dS nucleon mass.
 Then Eq. (\ref{G}) can be written as